-Honours degree in Architecture with Part 1 of the professional qualification recognised by ARB/RIBA, plus normally 1 year in architectural practice following Part 1 and a portfolio of work.
+A good Honours degree in Architecture (normally 2.1 or above) with Part 1 of the professional qualification recognised by the ARB and RIBA and normally one year in an architectural practice following the Part 1 qualification.

 Months of entry

 Our MArch course emphasises design as a research practice.
 It understands the architect as someone whose cross-disciplinary role enables them to draw upon knowledge from various related disciplines, to develop effective strategies and models for sustainable practice.
 This may be within the context of the production of buildings, the spaces between them or the urban contexts in which they occur.